Today we’re going to be reviewing some of the best running shoes for top-of-foot pain and extensor tendonitis.

 Cushion it with padding.
 If you already have hammertoes, use corn pads or cushions to help reduce rubbing and irritation on top of the bent toes or the bottom toe pads.

 Show support with insoles.
 Add supporting shoe inserts and orthotics.
 Inserts and orthotics help foot muscles work together better and keep toes from bending.

 Straighten up by keeping toes naturally positioned.
 This will help to reduce irritation from your toes rubbing in shoes.
 Try toe straighteners, toe caps, and toe loops.

 You do not have to be an athlete to contact and get Athlete’s Foot.
 There are many different types of Athlete’s Foot

-typically caused from dermatophytes, or fungus.
+typically caused by dermatophytes, or fungus.
 This is the same type of fungus that can cause a problem with fungal or ugly toenails.

-It’s important to determine the cause of the Athlete’s Foot in the proper type or treatment.
+It’s important to determine the cause of the Athlete’s Foot in the proper type of treatment.

 Gout is a serious condition, but the good news is through diet modification and medications, it can be well controlled.